khowling/yet-another-llm-example/README.md

 Ensure you have the Azure [`az cli`](https://learn.microsoft.com/cli/azure/install-azure-cli), installed, and its logged in (`az login`) with an account that has `owner` rights on the subscription.

-Now, assuming you have clones the repo locally, and have changed directory to the repo folder, just execute the following commands:
+Now, assuming you have cloned the repo locally, and have changed directory to the repo folder, just execute the following commands set everything up and launch the app:

 ```